springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

   recovery rates.
 They are commonly used, but in many cases are slower than the event driven methods.
 I do not see evidence that they are ever significantly faster.
 It is not very practical to get away from the constant rate assumptions so I prefer to avoid them.
-However, the `Gillespie_Arbitrary` allows the user to do SEIR, SIRS, or any of a number of other more exotic scenarios that are not currently in the event-driven code.
+However, `Gillespie_simple_contagion` allows the user to do SEIR, SIRS, or any of a number of other more exotic "simple contagion" scenarios that are not in the event-driven code.  `Gillespie_complex_contagion` handles complex contagions, in which an individual requires multiple partners to have a given state before it changes status.
+For legacy reasons, Gillespie_Arbitrary is included, it simply calls Gillespie_simple_contagion, and will be removed in future versions.

   - **Gillespie_SIR**
   - **Gillespie_SIS**
   - **Gillespie_Arbitrary**
+  - **Gillespie_simple_contagion**
+  - **Gillespie_complex_contagion**

 - Discrete-time algorithms